-Land which will be required to create and deliver a multi-functional 'Green Circle' around Burgess Hill will be safeguarded from development and the 'Green Circle' will be allocated for informal open space as shown on the Policies Map.
+Land which will be required to create and deliver a multi-functional 'Green Circle' around Burgess Hill will be safeguarded from development and allocated for informal open space as shown on the Policies Map.

 Important green infrastructure assets and links will be safeguarded and allocated for informal open space or linear open space as shown on the Policies Maps.